Magnesium

 Key Applications

-The primary end-uses of Magnesium span multiple sectors, each contributing to its classification as a critical material.
+The primary end-uses of Magnesium span multiple sectors.
 The following applications represent the most significant sources of global demand:

-- Aerospace components — Magnesium plays a vital role in aerospace components, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Aerospace components - Magnesium is valued in aerospace components for its unique physical and chemical properties that are difficult to replicate with alternative materials.

-- Refractory materials — Magnesium plays a vital role in refractory materials, where its unique physical and chemical properties provide performance advantages that are difficult to replicate with alternative materials.
+- Refractory materials - Magnesium is valued in refractory materials for its unique physical and chemical properties that are difficult to replicate with alternative materials.

 Demand Outlook